Beena-Purushothama/BookHunt/README.md

 # BookHunt

-This is a responsive web application to seach books by its title, It uses the [Google Books API](https://developers.google.com/books/) api to retrieve books.
+This is a responsive web application to seach books by its title, It uses the [Google Books API](https://developers.google.com/books/) to retrieve books.
 The result from this application can be verified against the [Google Books](https://books.google.com/) website.

-The google api sorts books based on relavence and/or publish date, As this challenge required to sort things alphabetically the books returned from the google api is persisted in the local database there by giving us the flexibility of sorting, improved performance by faster retrieval of local data, being able to customize etc. These tables are truncated periodically to make sure the data is consistent with the actual api.
+The Google API sorts books based on relavence and/or published date.
+As this challenge required to sort things alphabetically the books returned from the google api is persisted in the local database there by giving us the flexibility of sorting, improved performance by faster retrieval of local data, being able to customize, etc. These tables are truncated periodically to make sure the data is consistent with the actual API.
 To improve the performance even more Spring Caching has been implemented this cache is also cleared periodically.

 ## Overview
-BookHunt App has two parts to it as below, this provides flexibility, reusability, better testable code, seperation of concern and can be independently enhanced modified or even replaced etc.
+BookHunt App has two parts to it as mentioned below.
+This provides flexibility, reusability, better testable code, seperation of concern and can be independently enhanced modified or even replaced.

 1. book-hunt-ui : This project builds the front-end of the app.
 2. BookHuntService : This back-end project exposes the Rest API's needed to support the front-end.

-NOTE : Make sure to have the back-end application ad-placement up and running on http://localhost:8080 before starting front-end
+NOTE : Make sure to have the back-end application up and running on http://localhost:8080 before starting front-end

-# ad-placement-ui - The FrontEnd
+# book-hunt-ui - The FrontEnd

-ad-placement-ui project creates the UI for the Ad Placement App using React and Redux.
+book-hunt-ui project creates the UI for the App using React and Redux.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Why React
 Create React App gets our React frontend application up and running in no time.
 It speeds up the initial phase by stitching together everything you need to get your React frontend working with minimal effort on your part, and it shortens your feedback loop by enabling hot reload.
 That way, you can just save your files, and changes will be immediately visible in the browser.